...

 Plan software migrations strategically

 Software migrations at multiple locations require careful sequencing.
 Running concurrent migrations at several locations simultaneously creates significant risk.
 Stagger migrations so each location has the full attention of your IT team during its transition window.
+Lessons learned at the first location improve execution at every location that follows.

 Frequently Asked Questions